 Shelf Life: 5+ years

 Oxygen absorbers are little packets of iron which trap oxygen.
-If you place OA packets into a good-grade plastic container with flour, it will absorb the oxygen in the container and prevent spoilage from oxygenation.
+If you place OA packets into a food-grade plastic container with flour, it will absorb the oxygen in the container and prevent spoilage from oxygenation.
 The lack of oxygen also means that insect eggs can’t hatch.

 The problem is that most storage containers are not truly air-tight and will eventually leak.
 This includes recycled soda bottles as well as food buckets.